Rituals for a Better Culture

 Transcript

-The idea is that your team, who are unique, have unique rituals, that make them feel like they belong.
+The idea is that your team (who are unique) have unique rituals, that make them feel like they belong.
 They don’t want to go and work for any other business and the right people will be attracted to work for your business because of those unique rituals.
-But I’ve been asked to some examples so I’m going to share five examples here today.

 These aren’t being shared with the view to you implementing these specifically in your business.
 I just wanted to take a few of the more interesting or extreme examples of cultural rituals that I’ve seen with my clients and my businesses to help you understand this is a real opportunity to push those boundaries and have a little bit of fun.

-Let’s go through number one, a Hobby Horse.
-This is a sales business and many sales businesses have got a tradition of a bell—you know when they sign a new deal, they ring the bell and it really energizes the whole team, everybody wants to be the person that gets the chance to ring the bell next.
+This is a real estate sales business.
+You may be aware that many sales businesses, and even sales teams, have a tradition of a Bell – whenever a salesperson signs a new deal, they ring the bell and it really energises the whole team.
+Everybody wants to be the person that gets the chance to ring the bell next.

 As I say, these aren’t recommendations, things that will apply for your business, but it was something that they felt was part of what made them special, and they wanted to solidify that.

-It’s there for something that they, as individuals can take their partners on, it’s a little bit of fun and it’s something that they then share with their clients as well so it’s a great conversation piece and the great way to keep them as a business engaged with their local community.
+It’s there for something that they, as individuals can take their partners on; it’s a little bit of fun; and it’s something that they then share with their clients as well so it’s a great conversation piece and the great way to keep them as a business engaged with their local community.

 Next Steps